Luther rose

-The Luther rose in Muzeum Miniaturowej Sztuki Profesjonalnej Henryk Jan Dominiak in Tychy; 15 x 15 mm.

 The Luther rose or Luther seal is a widely recognized symbol for Lutheranism.
 It was the seal that was designed for Martin Luther at the behest of John Frederick of Saxony in 1530, while Luther was staying at the Coburg Fortress during the Diet of Augsburg.
 Lazarus Spengler, to whom Luther wrote his interpretation below, sent Luther a drawing of this seal.
 Luther saw it as a compendium or expression of his theology and faith, which he used to authorize his correspondence.
 Luther informed Philipp Melanchthon on 15 September 1530, that the Prince had personally visited him in the Coburg fortress and presented him with a signet ring, presumably displaying the seal.

 Parts of the seal connected to Luther before 1530

 A single rose had been known as Luther’s emblem since 1520, when Wolfgang Stöckel in Leipzig published one of Luther's sermons with a woodcut of the reformer.
 This was the first contemporary depiction of Martin Luther.

 Luther's doctoral ring displayed a heart-like shield, the symbol of the Holy Trinity.